giulianopa/HttpRedirect/README.md

 ```

 Then, from a browser: `localhost:8080/r/<URL_to_redirect_to>`
-To see the log: `localhost:8080/log`
+To see the log: `localhost:8080/log` (or check the standard output).

 ## Useful links